serverlessinc/containers/README.md

 In this initial release, SCF focuses on delivering an API architecture that leverages AWS Application Load Balancer for request routing, allowing developers to freely mix and transition between AWS Lambda and AWS ECS Fargate compute options, accompanied by a rich development experience.

+This repo contains examples and other educational content on SCF.
+The code for SCF ships within the [Serverless Framework](https://github.com/serverless/serverless).

 * [Overview Video (90 seconds)](https://youtu.be/KFCSo4N-Bxo)
 * [Feedback Form](https://form.typeform.com/to/iqaERaLP)
 * [Documentation](https://serverless.com/containers/docs)